Evenwyne/programming-univbasics-2-using-learn-inbrowser-ide/README.md

 In-Browser IDE behind.

-Right now, however, we want to make sure you're focused on "learning Ruby" not "learning to setup a development environment."
+Right now, however, we want to make sure you're focused on "learning Ruby" not "learning to configure a development environment."

 ## Conclusion